 By 1932 the animals had nearly vanished from the plains of the park.
 Alarmed by the vanishing wildlife Mervyn Cowie began campaigning for the formation of a protected park.
 Finally, it became official and Mervyn was named the director of the parks service.

-The Park Geography
+Nairobi National Park Geography

 The park is 28,963 acres large.
 By most accounts, this is small in comparison to many of Africa’s national parks.
 The park has a fence on its North, West, and Eastern boundaries.
 The Southern border is the Mbagathi River.